Get ready to laugh, cry and flat out have a great time at this ten-day / two-weekend festival of non-stop live history and fun for the whole family.

-Don’t miss your opportunity to see Darrick Johnson as Malcolm X at the following venues:
+Don’t miss your opportunity to see Andrew Jackson (portrayed by Larry Bounds) at the following venues:

 There will be great story-telling, lots to laugh about, and deep secrets revealed.
 You’ll laugh – you’ll cry – you’ll have lots of questions.
 And they’ll be answered.
 Bring your stories.
 Share your experiences.
 Get inspired.
 Because it’s not just history – it’s personal.